-Its wide bra straps, hidden safety zipper lock, and no-pinch zipper flap ensures you have the perfect amount of lift for your workouts.
+Its wide bra straps, hidden safety zipper lock, and no-pinch zipper flap ensure you have the perfect amount of lift for your workouts.

-Glamorise fulfills what the brand name suggests with the Glamorise Women’s Plus-Size High Impact Magiclift Zipper Sport Bra.
+Glamorise fulfills what the brand name suggests with the Women’s Full Figure High Impact Zipper Sport Bra.
 At first glance, this might look just like another sports bra, but this one is made to last through intense workouts.

 In general, zippered sports bras are created with larger women in mind, and this bra caters to this.
 Therefore, it is one of the more popular options.
 The trendy zipper design locks to ensure it stays put while you work out.

 Additionally, the seamless edges and structured cups will surprise you with an amazing feel for the breasts.
-The 2-ply cups minimizes the movement and bounce, which is ideal for women with larger breasts.
+The 2-ply cups minimize the movement and bounce, which is ideal for women with larger breasts.